dabrze/CheckMyBlob/GatherData/README.md

 ```
 where `xxxx` stands for the selected PDB code.

 We recommend using GNU parallel for running calculations for multiple files
 ```
-parallel ./calculate {} < list_of_pdb_codes.txt
+parallel python calculate.py {} < list_of_pdb_codes.txt
 ```

 10. To convert the processed files to a format suitable for machine learning, run the following command: